The Pride of the Yankees: Awards and other recognition

-The American Film Institute ranked The Pride of the Yankees 22nd on its list of the 100 most inspiring films in American cinema.

-In AFI's 2008 "Ten Top Tens"—the top ten films in ten "classic" American film genres—The Pride of the Yankees was ranked third in the sports category.
+In the American Film Institute's 2008 list "Ten Top Tens"—the top ten films in ten "classic" American film genres—The Pride of the Yankees was ranked third in the sports category.
+The film was also ranked 22nd in AFI's 2006 100 Years...100 Cheers list of most inspirational movies.
 Gehrig was named the 25th greatest hero in American cinema by the AFI in 2003.

 Inaccuracies/artistic license

 As the film opens, Gehrig is depicted belting a home run through a window of the Columbia University athletic building.
 That building is actually located on the north end of campus, well away from the baseball field; his farthest hits most likely smashed through the windows of a nearby building housing the School of Journalism.

 In the film, Gehrig hits two home runs in a World Series game against the St. Louis Cardinals where Babe Ruth also homers.
 This never occurred against the Cardinals, but did happen in Game 3 of the 1932 World Series versus the Cubs.

 In the film, Gehrig meets Eleanor Twitchell early in his career and marries her shortly after his first World Series.
 Actually the two met in 1931, well after Gehrig was an established star.
 They were married in 1933.

 In the scene where Eleanor looks through Lou's scrapbook, a newspaper clipping about Babe Ruth leaving the Yankees has a September 1935 date.
 Ruth last played for the Yankees in 1934.
 He had started the 1935 season as a Boston Brave, but he retired in late May.

 In one of the film's more memorable scenes, a physician matter-of-factly informs Gehrig of his tragic diagnosis, dismal prognosis, and brief life expectancy.
 In fact, Mayo Clinic doctors painted an unrealistically optimistic picture of Gehrig's condition and prospects, reportedly at his wife's request.
 Among other things he was given "a 50–50 chance of keeping me as I am" for the foreseeable future, and was told that he "...may need a cane in 10 or 15 years."
 Deliberate concealment of bad news from patients, particularly when cancer or an incurable degenerative disease was involved, was a relatively common practice at the time.